maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.
 This I think is more for myself than anyone else, but I keep it public anyway.

+**2024-03-13**

+* The last few days I have been working on non-linear optimization problems as part of the [Computational Applied Mathematics](https://www.open.ac.uk/courses/modules/mst374) course I am doing.
+* In the context of this project, I have been making my way through [the book on Git](https://git-scm.com/book/en/v2).

 **2024-03-09**

 * I managed to delete the old commits where I created separate .md files for each day.
 It looks cleaner now!
 I used git rebase for that.